 ISS - IN SCHOOL SUSPENSION: ISS is a teacher-supervised detention for students who have committed an offense deemed inappropriate.
 An administrator assigns students to ISS.
 While in ISS, students will have the opportunity to continue their class work and receive full credit for work completed satisfactorily.
 The ISS room is a restrictive environment designed to meet the educational needs of students who have serious and/or habitual behavior problems.
 While assigned to ISS, students are isolated from the remainder of the student body.
-ISS students may not participate in any school-related activity until the day following their release from ISS.
-A student may be referred to the ISS for a period of no more than 3 days per offense.
+Students become ineligible for extracurricular competitions on the first day of their ISS placement.Students will become eligible for extracurricular competitions following the completion of their ISS placement.
 After a student has been assigned ISS for 10 days, or a combination of 10 days of ISS and suspension, at the next offense he or she may be suspended, expelled, or referred for Alternative Education Placement.
 Students are responsible for their regular class work assignments.
 While in ISS, students will abide by the Student Code of Conduct just as any student is expected to do.
 Violation of ISS rules will result in the student's removal to a principal's office.

-STUDENTS REMOVED FROM ISS OR REFUSING TO GO WILL BE SUSPENDED and COMPLETE ISS WHEN HE/SHE RETURNS.
-Once ISS is assigned to a student it is the student's responsibility to be present in ISS as assigned.
+STUDENTS REMOVED FROM ISS OR REFUSING TO GO WILL BE SUSPENDED and COMPLETE ISS WHEN HE OR SHE RETURNS.
+Once ISS is assigned to a student, it is the student's responsibility to be present in ISS as assigned.
 Failure to be present as assigned will result in additional disciplinary consequences.